"Form follows nature," he says Koichi Takada regarding his vision of a single-family home with a positive environmental impact in Umbria.

 Each floor of the green house houses a two or three bedroom apartment, and each building can be up to three stories high.

 The scalability of this solution opens up the possibility of creating an entire neighborhood with a positive environmental impact.
-A field of sunflower houses that "move" to get more energy and not interfere with each other.
+A field of sunflower houses that "move" to obtain more energy and not interfere with each other.

 Climate change must be a catalyst for positive change, starting with our homes.
 We need a school of thought, a "kinetic" architecture.
 More: "living".